Pre-Descemet's endothelial keratoplasty: Definition

 PDEK is different from the whole cornea transplantation in which the transplantation of entire donor cornea to the recipient is done.
 Normal corneal thickness is about 520 to 540 microns in the centre and 600 to 620 microns in the periphery.
 Pre descemet's layer which is dissected in PDEK, measures about 10.15±3.6 microns thick.
-The descemet membrane (DM) measures about 16±2 microns (range 13-20μ) thick and the normal endothelium is about 5 microns thickness.
-Hence the overall thickness of the PDEK graft will be about 32 to 44 microns.
+The descemet membrane (DM) measures about 16±2 microns (range 13-20μ) thick and the normal endothelium is about 5 microns thick.
+Hence, the overall thickness of the PDEK graft will be about 32 to 44 microns.